Cursor Way of Pagination

 • ORDER – a field, or number of fields to determine the order content should be displayed in;

-The modern platforms uses algorythms to determine the order of the content for each user, this type is out-of-scope of this article.
+Modern platforms use algorithms to determine the order of the content for each user; this approach is out of scope for this article.

-Since the ORDER often is not unique, so we can’t just use it exlusively.
-We need something wider than that.
+Since the ORDER field often is not unique, we can’t use it exclusively.
+We need something more reliable than that.

 So let’s build the pagination of news feed.
 We’ll use item created date as an ORDER.